-In this section, first, performance interference on Platform I and II are presented with workload load rates varying from 10% to 100%, running selected net I/O workloads.
+In this section, first, performance interference on Platforms I and II are presented with workload load rates varying from 10 to 100 percent, running selected net I/O workloads.
 These sets of measurements are used to analyze throughput and net I/O interference due to resource contentions displayed by various workload combinations.
-Then, we analyze multi-core performance interference on Platform III by varying CPU assignments among VMs.
+Then, we analyze multicore performance interference on Platform III by varying CPU assignments among VMs.